Key takeaways

 What is Semenax?

 Semenax is a male enhancement supplement that claims to increase semen volume and produce better orgasms.
-Leading Edge Health, the company that manufactures Semenax, advertises that the product can boost semen volume by roughly 20%.
+Leading Edge Health, the company that manufactures Semenax, advertises that the product can boost semen volume by roughly 20% in about half of those using it and can increase orgasm quality when compared to placebo.
+It’s worth noting that these claims are based on a small study of 78 men that was sponsored by the company, and there aren’t any independent clinical trials backing up the claims.
+Of note, some of the men in the study had been diagnosed with low ejaculate volume at baseline.

-It contains 18 natural ingredients including vitamin E, amino acids (like L-arginine and L-lysine), plant extracts, and mineral-rich components like pumpkin seeds.
-Semenax is manufactured and sold online by Leading Edge Health.
-It is not sold in stores.
+It contains 18 natural ingredients, including vitamin E, amino acids (like L-arginine and L-lysine), plant extracts, and mineral-rich components like pumpkin seeds.
+Semenax is manufactured and sold online by Leading Edge Health and through Walmart.

 What is Semenax used for?

-If you are affected by erectile dysfunction, premature ejaculation, or your sexual performance isn’t quite where you want it to be, you might be searching for some type of natural solution.
+If you are affected by erectile dysfunction (ED), premature ejaculation (PE), or your sexual performance isn’t quite where you want it to be, you might be searching for some type of natural solution.

 The ingredients in Semenax are supposed to “feed your reproductive system” by encouraging the glands linked to semen production and ejaculation (the seminal vesicles, prostate, and bulbourethral gland) to produce more fluid.
 This increase in semen production is said to offer greater control of your ejaculations, intensify orgasms, and boost sexual satisfaction for you and your partners.